bglebrun/Robotics-final/Writeup.rst

 To remedy this, we used an off the shelf USB webcam with a 720p 30 FPS sensor.
 We removed the shell of the camera in order to more easily attach it to the robot.
 It is important to note that nearly any USB based camera will be acceptable for this application.
-Increased resolution and framerates will lead to more processing overhead which could cause a performance decrease, in this application we are using internal OpenCV libraries to downsample the image at 800 by 600 pixels.
+Increased resolution and framerates will lead to more processing overhead which could cause a performance decrease, in this application we are sampling the image at 800 by 600 pixels.

 Mounting the camera to the frame of the robot was accomplished using a large copper wire with a thick rubber insulation, glue and zip ties.
 The copper was flexible enough to allow us to position the camera as needed while being strong enough to not move when not intended.